-SMS text is powerful – so long as your messages are done right.
-Read on for 6 tips on how to craft the perfect SMS text that compels action from your audience.
+SMS text is powerful – so long as you craft your messages right.
+Read on for six tips on how to craft the perfect SMS text that compels action from your audience.

-I continue to be amazed at the staggeringly positive stats that continually surround SMS text?
+I continue to be amazed at the staggeringly positive stats surrounding SMS text?
 You know the ones I mean:

 - 90% of texts are read within 3 minutes